-34. The Committee is concerned about the well-documented harmful impacts of open-pit mining activities and use of agrochemicals, in particular by third parties such as private and transnational corporations, on the environment and health of children living in areas where mining and soya bean production are carried out.
-It recommends that the State party enhance implementation of legislative and other measures to protect the physical and mental health of children, particularly indigenous children, from environmental harm caused by third parties and ensure that the impacts of mining and agrochemicals on underlying determinants of health, such as food, safe drinking water and sanitation, are minimised and that the responsible entities are held accountable and victims afforded effective remedies.
+34. The Committee is concerned about the well-documented harmful effects of open-pit mining activities and the use of agrochemicals, in particular by third parties such as private and transnational corporations, for the environment and the health of children living in areas where mining and soya bean production are carried out.
+It recommends that the State party strengthen implementation of legislative and other measures to protect the physical and mental health of children, particularly indigenous children, from environmental harm caused by third parties, and ensure that the impact of mining and agrochemicals on underlying determinants of health, such as food, safe drinking water and sanitation, is minimized and that the entities responsible are held accountable and victims afforded effective remedies.